artivis/artivis.github.io/content/en/authors/admin/_index.md

     link: cv/Jeremie_Deray_CV_EN.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+# email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-  - Researchers
+#   - Researchers
-  - Visitors
+#   - Visitors
 ---

-Jérémie Deray is a software engineer at [Canonical](https://canonical.com/), the company publishing [Ubuntu&#160;<i class="fab fa-ubuntu"></i>](https://ubuntu.com/).
+Jérémie Deray is a senior software engineer at [Canonical](https://canonical.com/), the company publishing [Ubuntu&#160;<i class="fab fa-ubuntu"></i>](https://ubuntu.com/).
 As part of the robotics team he is working on both ROS and ROS 2 -